tompearson/Moderation-Tool/README.md

    - Your key is stored locally and never sent to our servers

 2. **Review the guidelines (optional)**
-   - Click the "📋 Show Rules" button to view all Nextdoor Community Guidelines
+   - Click the "📋 Show Guidelines" button to view all Community Guidelines
    - The modal displays organized sections with local zip codes and moderation approach
    - Perfect for reference during moderation decisions

 3. **Paste a flagged post**
-   - Copy the content of a flagged Nextdoor post
+   - Copy the content of a flagged community post
    - Paste it into the "Flagged Post Content" text area

 4. **Analyze the post**
    - Click "Analyze Post" to send the content to Gemini
-   - The AI will review the post against Nextdoor's Community Guidelines
+   - The AI will review the post against Community Guidelines
    - Results will show the decision (Remove/Keep) and detailed reasoning

 ## How It Works